VeDono/react_dashboard_test_in_glivera-team/README.md

-# Test task in Qencode
+# Test task in Glivera-team

 ## Description

-This is the frontend part of a login interface.
-The application allows users to try login and restore work account.
+This is the frontend part of CRM Dashboard.
+The application allows users to see a front-end demo of CRM.

-Please pay attention what the back-end part of the application not developed by me, and you can't to crate new account, that will be able in other project with my DB and back-end side of application. 👀

 ## Technologies